c0c0n3/kitt4sme/arch/fw-middleware/ngsi-services.md

   manipulate the graph (context) by invoking HTTP methods on `Entity` resources.
 * Subscription data.
-These resources are NGSI `Subscription` instances that, as explained in the [information model], establish a publish-subscribe relationship between services whereby a subscriber service can ask an NGSI service (the publisher) to get notified of changes to the context data.
+These resources are NGSI `Subscription` instances that, as explained in the [information model][view.data], establish a publish-subscribe relationship between services whereby a subscriber service can ask an NGSI service (the publisher) to get notified of changes to the context data.
 * Registration data.
 An NGSI service can use these resources to let other NGSI services know which parts of the context data it maintains.
 In this way, the information graph can be partitioned and distributed among services.